Skip to main content

 Domains associated with your organization in this tenant.

-Users who enroll with an associated email domain will be automatically assigned to your organization.
+Users who enroll with an associated email domain are automatically assigned to your organization.

 Administrators